Oliver Saunyama

-Oliver Saunyama (? - January 22, 1980) was a teacher and a ZANU (Sithole) representative in Botswana in 1973.
+Oliver Saunyama (died 22 January 1980) was a teacher and a ZANU (Sithole) representative in Botswana in 1973.
 He was a Pan-Africanist.

 History

 Born in Umtali, Southern Rhodesia and trained as a teacher in the 1950s at St Augustine's Mission in Penhalonga.
-With this position came great responsibility but it also meant he had to be absent from home often.
-Five years later he was recalled by the party and he was promoted to be the secretary for welfare.
+With this position came great responsibility, but it also meant he had to be absent from home often.
+Five years later, he was recalled by the party and he was promoted to be the secretary for welfare.
 The position also carried with it a seat on the ZANU Central Committee.

 Family

 He was married to his wife Bessie Saunyama and had six children.